 Mangaluru Sisters Lead Mission to Transform Children's Reading Habits

-In a quiet but impactful movement, three sisters from Mangaluru—Madhuri Pai, Bunty Pai, and Nayana Pai—are leading an initiative that is transforming how children engage with books.
+Mumbai/Mangaluru: In a quiet but impactful movement, three sisters from Mangaluru—Madhuri Pai, Bunty Pai, and Nayana Pai—are leading an initiative...

 Mumbai/Mangaluru: In a quiet but impactful movement, three sisters from Mangaluru—Madhuri Pai, Bunty Pai, and Nayana Pai—are leading an initiative that is transforming how children engage with books.
 Their nonprofit, Turning Pages, has spent the past five years fostering a love for reading among children in underserved communities across India.